 None of what we did here really points toward the music I would be making with Gord and Tyson later on.
 You could stretch a bit and say Nicotine Eyeballs and Only Wanna Get Laid sound like vague prototypes for the angry workouts to come, but this is all role-playing and silliness, with nothing personal or cathartic going on.
 Even so, it’s all pretty catchy for being improvised out of thin air by four guys who’d never played together before and never would in this configuration again.

 I’ve always had a soft spot for this album.
 I decided to take a crack at remixing it in 2010.
 My first mix wasn’t that bad, but there was some mud I wanted to get rid of.
-In the process, I learned I mixed Gord’s acoustic guitar way too low in some songs (he started out playing with the mic very far away), and in bringing his parts up I heard things I didn’t remember ever hearing before.
+Along the way, I learned I mixed Gord’s acoustic guitar way too low in some songs (he started out playing with the mic very far away), and in bringing his parts up I heard things I didn’t remember ever hearing before.
 There were some tasty licks tucked away in there.

 The drums were recorded with a single SM57.
 I only had a few mics to work with at the time, and we were recording live with no overdubs, so it was the best I could do on the day.
 Either I got lucky, or Joel knew just how hard to play with the brushes, or both, because for one mic the sound is pretty great.
 It wipes the floor with the one-mic sound I got on A ROOMFUL OF SEXINESS a year later.
+Maybe the bleed from the acoustic guitar mics helped a little too.

 All I really did for the remix was tighten some things up and try to bring more clarity to the mix.
-So the acoustic guitars are a lot crisper, the electric guitar is easier on the ears, my bass comes through a lot better without bringing any mud with it, and in general everything sounds more upfront and has more punch.
+So the acoustic guitars are crisper, the electric guitar is easier on the ears, my bass comes through a lot better without bringing any mud with it, and in general everything sounds more upfront and has more punch.

 In other words, it’s about as good as it’s ever going to get.